 Set Master Password ×

 Please set a master password for pgAdmin.
-This will be used to secure and later unlock
+This will be used to secure and later unlock s aved passwords and other credentials.

 0 X Cancel V OK

 Note: pgAdmin aims to be secure by default, however, you can disable the master password by setting the configuration parameter MASTER_PASSWORD_REQUIRED=False.
 See The config.py File for more information on configuration parameters and how they can be changed or enforced across an organisation.